 US sanctions target key Russia economic sectors

-A prime target of the new sanctions is Sberbank of Russia, the country's largest financial institution.
-The bank accounts for approximately a quarter of Russian banking assets and a third of its banking capital, according to the Obama administration.
+Friday's penalties prohibit persons in the U.S. from providing equity or debt financing of longer than 30 days to Sberbank of Russia.
+The bank is Russia's largest financial institution and accounts for approximately one-quarter of Russian banking assets and one-third of its banking capital, according to the Obama administration.